Honda CR-X

 The Honda CR-X (Note: styled in some markets as Honda CRX) (originally launched as the Honda Ballade Sports CR-X in Japan) is a sport-compact car manufactured by Honda from 1983 until 1991.
 Nearly 400,000 were produced.
 The first-generation CRX was marketed in some regions outside Japan as the Honda Civic CRX.
 Although there are many supposed definitions for the initialism CR-X, the most widely accepted is "Civic Renaissance Experimental".
 It was marketed as part of the Civic (and briefly Ballade) model ranges.

-In North America, the CRX was marketed as an economy sport two-seat vehicle while Japanese and European market cars came with a 2+2 seating arrangement.
+In North America, the CRX was marketed as an economy sport two-seat vehicle while Japanese and European market cars came with a 2+2 seating arrangement, described by Honda as a "one-mile seat" for emergency use.
 Redesigned for the 1988 model year and produced until 1991, the front-wheel-drive CR-X was popular for its performance, nimble handling, and good fuel economy.
 The CR-X was replaced by the del Sol, which was marketed as a CR-X in some markets.